 The primitive, one-room cabin has bunkbeds that sleep up to four people.
-It has a table and chairs, minimal cooking utensils, and a wood stove for heat.
-Firewood is provided but cannot be guaranteed.
+It has a table and chairs and a wood stove for heat.
 There is no electricity, plumbing or water available at the cabin.
-An outhouse with a vault toilet is located just steps behind the cabin.
+An outhouse is located just steps behind the cabin.